-In Ballina Shire, Health Care and Social Assistance is the most productive industry, generating $203 million in 2017/18.
+In Ballina Shire, Health Care and Social Assistance most productive industry, generating $206 million in 2018/19.

 Value added by industry is an indicator of business productivity in Ballina Shire.
 It shows how productive each industry sector is at increasing the value of its inputs.
 It is a more refined measure of the productivity of an industry sector than output (total gross revenue), as some industries have high levels of output but require large amounts of input expenditure to achieve that.